apetlock/parchment/README.md

 document files.
 Initially intended for outputting .docx and .odt files as HTML fragments, it is built to be flexible for future use.

+## Why?

+You may ask, is there really a need for another document parsing library?
+Apparently so.

+I had a seemingly simple task I wanted to do: Take a Microsoft Word or Open Office Writer file and display it as an HTML fragment within a larger page, with as much formatting as necessary.
+I couldn't find a decent solution for this, especially from within a Rails app.
+Most other libraries are focused on converting whole documents, such as a Word file into a complete fully-compliant HTML page.

+I wanted the simplicity of what is seen under usage below, without patching together several different command-line tools.
+That's Parchment.

 ## Installation

 Add this line to your application's Gemfile: